R1leMargoulin/R1leMargoulin/README.md

 **🦾 Currently working on**:

-- PhD Course : 1st Article submitted!
+- PhD Course : 2 Articles submitted, One has been accepted, currently applying the reviews advices.
 - Personal: Preparing to build a 3D printed robot from scratch, let me cook.